 White Porto “Renée” 2014 – winner of the Silver medal at “Monde Selection”, Brussels 2016

-Pair the wines with local flavours of beef and pork prosciutto, or kulen, smoked cheeses derived from goat, sheep and cows’ milk, local olives, ajvar roasted red pepper purée, and a selection of homemade breads.
+- Pair the wines with local flavors of beef and pork prosciutto, or kulen, smoked cheeses derived from goat, sheep and cows’ milk, local olives, ajvar - roasted red pepper purée, and a selection of homemade breads!

 - One of the world's oldest viticulture regions